 - Tim Scott

 It’s worth the work to figure out your talents and gifts, and how you can apply those to the world around you.
 Those intrinsic strengths can be used in many ways, for many careers, to help many people.
 Identifying yourself by who you are, rather than what you do, leads to a more lasting sense of peace and fulfillment.

-The most important things to remember when interviewing someone: “A… the most important thing is doing your research, showing you care, that you know about that person, and that you want to know more.
+- The most important things to remember when interviewing someone: “… the most important thing is doing your research, showing you care, that you know about that person, and that you want to know more.
 Then B, just listening.”